garglk/garglk/INSTALL.md

 - `WITH_LAUNCHER`: If true (the default), the launcher (gargoyle binary) will be built.

+- `WITH_QT6`: If true, and if the interface is Qt (currently true for all platforms except macOS), use Qt6 instead of Qt5.
+The default is false, i.e. use Qt5.

 - `WITH_TTS`: Takes one of three values: "ON", "OFF", or "AUTO".
 If "AUTO" (the default), text-to-speech support is enabled if the platform supports it.
 Windows and macOS always support TTS, but Unix